wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.V.4

 <p class=fip id=p4>
-4.&emsp;The fundamental question you continually ask yourself cannot properly be directed to yourself at all.
+4. The fundamental question you continually ask yourself cannot properly be directed to yourself at all.
 <sup>2</sup>You keep asking what it is you are.
 <sup>3</sup>This implies that the answer is not only one you know, but is also one that is up to you to supply.
 <sup>4</sup>Yet you cannot perceive yourself correctly.